1. What is EAEDC?

 2. Who can get EAEDC?

-- Caring for someone who is disabled; or
+- if you are caring for someone who is severely disabled,

-- Also, some children who can not get TAFDC can get EAEDC.
+Also, some children who can not get TAFDC may be able to get EAEDC.
+This includes children you care for, but who are not related to you.

 3. How disabled do I have to be to get benefits?